The Cannonball Crawl

 The finish line for the LIB Cannonball Crawl – A tribute to Penelope, wife of Odysseus. by Michael Shultz.
 “Weaving by day, all the while she waited, unraveling her work by night, steadfastly sure of Odysseus’ return.”

-If you want to see our exact route, click here.
+If you want to see the exact route we travel, click here.

 *photos in this post (unless otherwise noted) were taken and copyrighted by Living In Beauty.